 In the last blog we talked about how to use the Seoul metro system, including how to figure out your route and buy transportation cards or pay per ride.
-In this blog we’ll introduce you to the busses and KTX!
+In this blog we’ll introduce you to the buses and KTX!

 You can pay using cash or the transportation card at the front of each bus beside the driver.
 If you pay with cash, you can simply pay and then get off the bus when you would like.
 If you have a transportation card, you will receive a discount and be sure to tap it again when you leave the bus.

-The bus stops are all well marked and list which busses arrive at that spot and their routes.
+The bus stops are all well marked and list which buses arrive at that spot and their routes.
 Apps like Kakao Maps and Naver Maps have lots of information including when the bus will arrive at each stop – even down to the minute!
 They are usually very accurate, which is so helpful if you’re timing your trip to avoid traffic or waiting outside in bad weather.

 The KTX (Korea Train eXpress), operated by KoRail, is the fastest and highest class train system.
 It’s great for taking you from downtown Seoul out into other parts of the country.
 Going from Seoul all the way down the country to Busan takes only 2.5 hours on the fastest train.
 Cities like Jeonju (전주) (famous for the hanok village 전주한옥마을) and Sokcho 속초 (on the coast, with delicious seafood), can all be done as day trips from Seoul on the KTX.